OpusVL/perldoc.perl.org/README.md

 grunt watch
 ```

-this will watch all the souRce folders and recreate/ recompile files as needed
+this will watch all the source folders and recreate/ recompile files as needed

 ```bash
 grunt